joinpursuit/8-0-github-lab/readme.md

 # GitHub Lab

+~~Bethany's Personal Copy~~

 Help!
 One of your classmates needs help finding out the answers to these historical questions.

 ## Instructions